 When the United States was first founded, white men with property were the only ones allowed to vote.
 But by 1860, most white men — even those without property — were enfranchised.
 And following the abolition of slavery in 1865, Black men were granted the right to vote with the 15th Amendment five years later.
 Women’s suffrage was added to the Constitution in 1920.

-And throughout all of these milestones, Native Americans remained left out as non-citizens.
+But throughout all of these historic milestones, Native Americans remained left out as non-citizens — on purpose.
 Even though Black Americans won citizenship with the 14th Amendment in 1868, the government specifically interpreted this law so that Indigenous people would be excluded.

 “I am not yet prepared to pass a sweeping act of naturalization by which all the Indian savages, wild or tame, belonging to a tribal relation, are to become my fellow-citizens and go to the polls and vote with me,” argued Michigan Senator Jacob Howard.

-So for a long time, Native Americans were left disenfranchised.
-Not only did this help the U.S. government as it seized more Native territory, it also prevented Indigenous people from assembling any political power.
-In a sense, surviving tribes were made foreigners in their own land.
+So, for a long time, Native Americans were left disenfranchised.
+Not only did this help the U.S. government as it seized more Native territory, but it also prevented Indigenous people from assembling any political power.
+In a sense, surviving tribes were made foreigners on their own land.

 The Long Road To The Indian Citizenship Act

-As Native Americans clung onto their disappearing lands and their endangered cultures, the U.S. government sought various ways to force the surviving tribes away from their way of life.
+As Native Americans hung on to their disappearing lands and their endangered cultures, the U.S. government sought various ways to force the surviving tribes away from their traditional way of life.